cliffjsgit/chapter-17/README.md

      ~/chapter-17 (master)$ mkdir solutions

-Copy all of your final/completed chapter-17 lab **exercise solutions** from all exercise problems, and the **words.txt** file into the solutions directory.
+Copy all of your final/completed chapter-17 lab **exercise files** from all exercise problems, into the solutions directory.

      ~/chapter-17 (master)$ cp *  solutions/
      ...